sojman007/pdfx/README.md

 ## # PDFX

 ## Overview
 PDFX is a simple-to-use native Salesforce product that enhances PDF capabilities within Salesforce.
 It enables users to perform various PDF-related actions such as merging, compressing, rotating, splitting, and converting documents seamlessly.
-PDFX integrates with the iLovePDF API to provide a robust document-processing solution for businesses.

 ## Features
 - **Merge PDFs** – Combine multiple PDF files into a single document effortlessly.